N-av-een/Bitcoin-Price-Prediction/README.md

 2 columns are presnt in this Data Date column and Price Column

-With this we found out next 30 days Bitcoin Price
+With this dataset, we found out next 30-days Bitcoin Price

 Steps Involved in this: